molgenis/molgenis/docs/user_documentation/import-data/ref-emx.md

-# EMX model
+# EMX upload format

-EMX (entity model extensible) is a flexible spreadsheet format to easily upload any tabular data using Excel or a zipfile of tab-delimited *.tsv files.
+The default import format for MOLGENIS is 'EMX'.
+This is a flexible spreadsheet format (Excel, CSV) that allows you to annotate your data with a data model.
 This works because you can tell MOLGENIS the 'model' of your data via a special sheet named 'attributes'.
 Optionally, you can also add metadata on entities (i.e., classes, tables), and packages (i.e, models and submodels).
 It is also possible to provide packages in an emx file via the 'packages' sheet without providing the attributes sheet.

 ## Minimal example
 ([download](../../data/simple_data_example_v20180912.xlsx))

 For example, if you want to upload an Excel with sheet 'patients':